kevthunder/intuitive-coding/readme.md

 ## Rule 5 - No more than 2 arguments, after that, use named options

 ## Rule 6 - Keep it short

+## Rule 7 - Calcul things only when you need it

+### Rule 7.1 - Constructor should never or at least rarely trigger logic

+### Rule 7.2 - Store the result somewhere so it can be used again without going through all the logic

+### Rule 7.3 - If you language does not have getters and setters, try to allways use function instead of properties